 “Microalgae are a rich source of valuable components such as lipids, carbohydrates, proteins, and pigments, which are used in food and feed production, bioactive pharmaceuticals, nutraceuticals, functional foods, and bioenergy (biodiesel, bioethanol or biogas).”

-The amount of microalgae required for the creation of biodiesel relies upon the structure of composition of fatty acids in the biomass.
+The amount of microalgae required for biodiesel’s creation relies upon the structure of the composition of fatty acids in the biomass.
 In certain algae species, it is conceivable to build their unsaturated fat substance up to 50%.

 Microalgae can likewise add to environmental change alleviation, as microalgae have the capacity to use CO2 as a carbon source, and biomass delivered from microalgae can be utilized as a feedstock for other esteem included items.